Though it’s not without its flaws, the ComfortGuard Glove from RefrigiWear is an exceptionally priced, surprisingly comfortable winter glove.

 Backpacking in the snow takes a certain kind of crazy.
 You have to be willing to carry more and suffer more.
 The reward is being able to venture farther from the trailhead and waking up in a wilderness most people … Continue reading

 Nightmarish icy hikes: we’ve all been there.
 You’re on a late fall hike up a mountain.
-The trail conditions were fine at the bottom, but as … Continue reading
+The trail conditions were fine at the bottom, but as you get closer to the top the path is covered in ice.
+Each step … Continue reading

 This gear review starts with a warning.
 Once you have a battery in your jacket and gloves, there may be no going back.